How to Clone Boot Drive to SSD Securely in Windows 11/10/8/7

 Change Boot Mode

-*If your computer doesn't support certain boot mode, you can use the Convert the destination disk... option in Edit Paritions during cloning to make the partition style consistent.
+If your computer doesn't support the boot mode you need, you can use the "Convert the destination disk" option in the Edit Partitions section during cloning to align the partition style correctly.

 Conclusion

 AOMEI Backupper Professional and AOMEI Backupper Server, come with more helpful features, such as Universal Restore, command line clone, and disk space management.
-The latter edition, as its name implies, is suitable for Windows Server OS including Server 2016, Server 2012, and Server 2016, Server 2019, etc.
+The latter edition, as its name implies, is suitable for Windows Server OS including Server 2016, Server 2012, Server 2016, Server 2019, etc.

 Delia